EtiNL/xor_engine/TO_DO.md

 # Cuda_wrapper
 - remove intanciating a graph each loop and use cuGraphExecKernelNodeSetParams from cuda_driver_sys crate
+- look at dependences between node graphs
+- look at cuStreamBeginCapture_v2 to tell cuda which nodes can be launched concurently

 # Ray marching
 - Compare in gpu multiple spp (megakernel) vs one kernel launch per spp